-The SetRequest PDU for creating a row in the mediaIndependentTable should contain all the values required to activate a row in a single set operation along with an assignment of the status variable to createRequest (2).
-The SetRequest PDU for entry creation must have all the object IDs (OIDs) carrying an instance value of 0.
-That is, all the OIDs should be of the type OID.0.
+The SetRequest PDU contains all needed values to activate a row of the mediaIndependentTable in a single operation as well as assign the status variable to createRequest (2).
+In order to create the row and status, the SetRequest PDU for entry creation must have a value of zero for each of the object IDs.
+That is, all object IDs (OIDs) should be of the type OID.0.